Principles of Community

 Chloe McCollum is participating as a graduate student mentor in Project Short, providing feedback on essays and applications for graduate school with the goal of combatting socioeconomic and systemic inequalities in the medical and graduate school admissions processes.

 Ella Hartenian has volunteered with BASIS, plus organized a graduate student effort to participate in Alameda Community Learning Center Science Fair Judging from 2014-2019.
-In the lab, Ella has participated in hands-on mentoring of undergraduates from diverse backgrounds, including Shivani Khosla through the Biology Scholars Program, a program that challenges the popular view about who can and should do science.
+In the lab, Ella has participated in hands-on mentoring of undergraduates, including through the Biology Scholars Program, a program that challenges the popular view about who can and should do science.

 Links and resources to check out